SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Online Tournaments
 The target audience for online tournaments is people in it solely for the debate grind over the fun of the tournament experience.
 Hence, as time goes on, the only people who do them are the hardcore ones.

-Initially though, online tournaments are popular with juniors who want to do a tour
+Initially though, online tournaments are popular with juniors who want to do a tournament without investing 3k rupees.

 cafe down the alley (talk about Mukhtalif)